 Research has shown that taking deep, controlled breaths activates the parasympathetic nervous system.
 This reduces the biological response that triggers vomiting and nausea.

-To practice deep breathing, close your eyes, and slowly inhale through your nose.
-Then, when you have filled your lungs completely, hold for three seconds.
+To practice deep breathing, close your eyes and slowly inhale through your nose while you count to five.
+Then, when you have filled your lungs completely, hold for five seconds.

-Finally, exhale slowly through your mouth.
+Finally, count to five again while you exhale slowly through your mouth.
 Repeat several times until nausea subsides.